-Without loss of generality, there are total $N$ local agents acting as the edge devices in the multi-agent distributed learning scenario.
+Without loss of generality, we assume that there are totally $N$ agents involved in the multi-agent distributed learning scenario.
 Meanwhile, the maximal length of an epoch and the total number of epochs for training are denoted as $T$ and $U$, respectively.
-In general, to speed up the learning model's convergence \cite{Tesauro1995Temporal}, an epoch can be further uniformly divided into several steps, which generally contains a predefined number of sequential Markov state transitions.
-In particular, each step involves $P$ transitions as a mini-batch for performing SGD.
-Furthermore, considering that different agents may spend various amounts of time on the state transition processes, the wall clock time spent by agent $i$ to complete a step is denoted by a random variable $x_i$ for $i=1,2,...,N$, where $x_i \in \mathbb{R^+}$.
-Meanwhile, these random variables from different agents satisfy $\mathbb{E}[x_1] \le \mathbb{E}[x_2] \le \cdots \le \mathbb{E}[x_\mathrm{N}]$.
-Since the local updating can only happen after completing the corresponding step, the number of local updates in a period (i.e., the interval between two successive periodic averaging performed by the virtual agent) for each agent is determined by
+To facilitate the convergence rate of DRL \cite{Tesauro1995Temporal}, an epoch is further uniformly divided into several steps, each of which generally contains a predefined number of sequential Markov state transitions (i.e., samples in (\ref{sample})).
+In particular, each step includes $P$ transitions as a mini-batch and a local update could be obtained correspondingly.
+Furthermore, considering that different agents may spend various amounts of time on state transition processes, the wall clock time spent by agent $i$ to finish a step is denoted by a random variable $x_i$ for $i=1,2,...,N$, where $x_i \in \mathbb{R^+}$.
+Meanwhile, these random variables satisfy $\mathbb{E}[x_1] \le \mathbb{E}[x_2] \le \cdots \le \mathbb{E}[x_\mathrm{N}]$.
+Since the local update only happens after finishing the corresponding step, the number of local updates in a period (i.e., the interval between two successive periodic averaging) for each agent is determined by